antonovmike/calculator_gtk/README.md

 ISSUES:

 How to add digits after '.'?
+Solved for one digit after '.'

 --------------------